Frequently asked questions

 Do you have access to office software in the library?

-– send a document to your personal email
+– send a document to your personal e-mail address

-On the other hand you cannot save a document on a USB flash drive
+However, you cannot save a document on a USB key.

 Good to know: whatever the workstation used, all documents created can be saved.
 Saving is temporary as these documents will be deleted at the end of your session.